minashaigan/PILOT/docs/source/Myocardial_infarction.md

 <div class="alert alert-block alert-info">

-The same criteria for healthy_CM cell type.
+We can repeate the same analysis for healthy_CM cell type by using the following commands.

 </div>